-Business Associate Agreements.
-To address HIPAA Section 164.308(b) and 164.314(a), Business Associate Agreements, Affected Areas must have a procedure to ensure their workforce are trained to follow IU Policy HIPAA-A02, IU Policy DM-02 and IU Guidance HIPAA-G06.
+1. Business Associate Agreements.
+To address HIPAA Section 164.308(b) and 164.314(a), Business Associate Agreements, Affected Areas must have a procedure to ensure their workforce are trained to follow IU HIPAA policies, IU Policy DM-02 and IU Guidance HIPAA-G06.